-In the second half of 2020, the Boards of both Loblaw and Weston engaged Meridian to review and benchmark Mr. Weston's compensation relative to the Weston and Loblaw comparator groups.
-The results of the 2020 review suggested that Mr. Weston's total direct compensation was below the market median and Loblaw's compensation policy objective.
-For a description of the resulting changes to Mr. Weston's compensation, please see the section "2021 Compensation Decisions Regarding the Named Executive Officers - Galen G. Weston, Chairman and President".
-In 2021, Meridian was retained to review and benchmark the compensation of certain senior executives, relative to Loblaw's executive compensation comparator group.
-Meridian was also engaged to assist in evaluating the competitiveness of the Corporation's STIP and LTIP against its peers and industry, as well as for alignment with the Corporation's growth- and efficiency-focused strategic initiatives.
+In 2022, the Boards of both Loblaw and Weston engaged Meridian to update Meridian's 2020 benchmarking regarding Mr. Weston's compensation relative to the updated Weston and Loblaw comparator groups approved by the Weston and Loblaw Governance Committees in May 2022.
+The results of the 2022 review provided that Mr. Weston's total direct compensation was below the market median and Loblaw's compensation policy objective.
+For a description of the resulting changes to Mr. Weston's compensation, please see the section "2022 Compensation Decisions Regarding the Named Executive Officers".